It's March and with spring almost in sight, it's time get back out into the garden!

 Check your tomato cages, stakes and supports.
 And then clean and disinfect cages and poles with a diluted bleach solution to prevent disease.
 Bundle stakes together with VELCRO® Brand All Purpose Straps so you can find them when you're ready to go.

 Ready to start gardening?
-Check out full range of garden ties or stay on our blog for more helpful gardening tips!
+Check out full range of garden ties or stay on our blog for more helpful tips about what to do in the garden each month!